InfernalWraith/Command-Lists/React/React.md

 The `dispatch` function is implemented as part of **Redux**, so we don't have to concern ourselves with writing it.

-When using `Reducers`, we should **ALWAYS** return a new array/object instead of modifying an old one.
+When using **reducers**, we should **ALWAYS** return a new array/object instead of modifying an old one.
 Modifying existing data structures should be avoided as much as possible.
 Edge cases such as the reducers called for the first time, where the existing values or data structures don't exist (and are thus `undefined`), should be handled by assigning the parameters default values.
+Each reducer is automatically called for the first time when the application starts to provide an initial `state` value, and that's why they should be able to return a default value.
+The first argument of reducers is often called `state` (not in the example below, just for clarity), and its value is the last thing that we returned from the reducer.

 ```javascript
 // If the reducer is called for the  |  1st time (claimsList = undefined)